squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 You can also check out the [CLI References] to understand the commands available with Squirrels, or check out the [Python APIs] available in the Squirrels library.

+Got any questions or feedback?
+Come join our [Discord server](https://discord.gg/AXYn9rxTgP) and let us know!

 [python virtual environments]: https://realpython.com/python-virtual-environments-a-primer/
 [yaml]: https://yaml.org/